karlseguin/zuckdb.zig/readme.md

 ## Type Support
 The appender only supports basic types.
 It does not support decimals or enums.
 Support for one-dimension lists is upcoming.

+Default values are [not supported](https://github.com/duckdb/duckdb/discussions/9158) by the appender.